brokengoose/update-o-matic/README.md

 1. bash
 2. ability to run as root (or equivalent, like sudo)
 3. The uname command must exist
-4. If you're running Linux, lsb_release must be installed to detect which distribution you're running.
-Efforts are in progress to remove this dependency.

 ## General update order
 1. Update third-party repos or tools that run on top of the OS.
 Macports, etc.